epquito/Movie-app-deployment/README.md

 ```
 - Removed environment information so it's easier to copy and paste

-##  Execute the docker compose file you need the following comamnd
+##  Execute the docker compose file you need the following command
 ```bash
 docker compose up --build
 ```